Cellular-Semantics/hmba_basal_ganglia_ontology/docs/roadmap.md

 # What is missing

-- We are not processing clusters
-- Links to ABC atlas
+- No links to ABC atlas
 - Curate: src/dendrograms/one_concept_one_name.tsv
 - Curate: src/dendrograms/CL_ontology_subset.tsv
 - Duplicate labels